zschupba/SecureBuilding/README.md

-This program can be run by running make local then ./local on a linux machine and then following command prompt instructions The only import files are really serverInputHandler.cpp, logAppend.cpp, logRead.cpp with the header files and ./logs/logFile.txt
+Build Instructinos:
+make local
+./local

+This program is entirely controlled by the CLI so my security approach was validating userInput very thouruoghly to only what i want and then structuring the commands to be from a list of options

-The main security features i had to add was whitelist userValidation, protecting arrays and buffer boundaries, preventing brute force and ddos attacks from users and practicing principle of least privilege for user priviliges
+The main security features i had to add was whitelist userValidation, protecting arrays and buffer boundaries, preventing brute force and ddos attacks from users and practicing principle of least privilege for user priviliges.

+I didn't use many built in libraries for security, i handle most of it myself but termios.h helped hide cli input